Create Your Free Account

 An ICO is an abbreviation that is short for Initial Coin Offering.
 Similar to the way an Initial Public Offering (IPO) works for a stock, an ICO is the first time a particular cryptocurrency is available to the public for purchase.
 For people interested in investing in cryptocurrency, an ICO presents a unique opportunity to own a token that could significantly increase in value, but just like any investment, there are inherent risks (i.e., losing everything).

-An ICO functions as a type of fundraising for a new project that is being launched.
-These types of projects vary widely, and can range from something as simple as a new cryptocurrency by itself, to something more intricate like a new smartphone application or new type of service offering.
+An ICO functions as a type of fundraising event for a new project that is being launched.
+These types of projects vary widely and can range from something as simple as a new cryptocurrency by itself, to something more intricate like a new smartphone application or dApp, or a new type of service offering.

 An ICO could even be something as complex as an investment in solar farms here in Australia or sustainable, environmentally-friendly gold mining in Ghana.
 Essentially, an ICO is a new take on crowdfunding, and there really is no limit to the types of projects that can be funded by ICO’s.

 So what is a token exactly?
-The precise definition of a token is difficult to pinpoint, but to put it in general terms, a token is a digital representation of a specific task, role, or value within a particular crypto-economic ecosystem.
+To put it in general terms, a token is a digital representation of a specific task, role, or value within a particular crypto-economic ecosystem.

 A token’s role may include granting permission, delivering voting rights, or staking.
 A token’s value could function as the incentive for priority in block confirmation, or even have monetary value outside of an ecosystem.
-Tokens are not always limited to one use, however, and sometimes have multiple functions within a crypto ecosystem.
+Tokens are not always limited to one use, however.
+Sometimes they have multiple functions within a crypto ecosystem.

 There are a few ICO scams that were so bold that they still are remembered today, and likely played a role in the eventual regulation of ICO’s.

-One of the most notorious ICO scams of all time has to be Bitconnect.
+Bitconnect is generally regarded as the largest Ponzi scheme digital currency has seen.
 Promoting itself as a token that powered a “trading bot and volatility software” for cryptocurrency, Bitcoinnect promised to deliver high returns to investors who staked the token.
-Bitconnect guaranteed 1% returns compounded daily, which would yield a sizable 30-31% profit per month (with a possibility of up to 40%).
+Bitconnect guaranteed “risk-free” returns of anywhere between 91 up to 571% per year.

-With potential to continue to grow, Australia will continue to be contributors to the global ICO market for a long time to come.
+With the potential to continue to grow, Australia will continue to be a contributor to the global ICO market for a long time to come.

-Ethereum, the second largest cryptocurrency by market cap, raised 2,400 BTC within the first 12 hours of it’s token sale, which at the time was equivalent to $2.4 million USD.
-That same amount of Bitcoin would be worth approximately $25.7 million USD today.
+Ethereum (and its coin Ether or ETH) is the second-largest cryptocurrency by market cap, and raised 3,700 BTC within the first 12 hours of its token sale in 2014.
+Since then ETH has risen by over 14,000,000% in late 2021.
 Ethereum remains the most popular platform for launching new projects, so it still has a long future ahead of it.

 Part of the reason that makes ICOs so complicated around the world is the varying regulation that each country has.
 Even on the same continent, you can have dozens of countries with a complex spectrum of stances on how cryptocurrency should be treated, or if it will be legal at all.